apache/cordova-docs/docs/en/edge/guide/upgrading/webos/index.md

 This document is for people who need to upgrade their Cordova versions from an older version to a current version of Cordova.

-## Upgrade to 1.8.1 from 1.8.0 ##
+## Upgrade to 1.9.0 from 1.8.1 ##

-1. remove cordova-1.8.0.js from your project
+1. remove cordova-1.8.1.js from your project

 2. update the following line in your index.html:

     change this:
-    <script type="text/javascript" src="cordova-1.8.0.js"></script>
+    <script type="text/javascript" src="cordova-1.8.1.js"></script>

     to:
-    <script type="text/javascript" src="cordova-1.8.1.js"></script>
+    <script type="text/javascript" src="cordova-1.9.0.js"></script>

-3. run the makefile to generate the newest version of the cordova-1.8.1.js file
+3. run the makefile to generate the newest version of the cordova-1.9.0.js file